Nissan 370Z: NISMO 370Z (2009–2013)

-For 2015, the Nissan 370Z NISMO has seen various updates: an automatic (seven-speed) transmission, a built-in navigation system, and tweaks to its restyled front and rear fascia and body trim.
+For 2015, the Nissan 370Z NISMO saw various updates: an automatic (seven-speed) transmission, a built-in navigation system, and tweaks to its restyled front and rear fascia and body trim.

-Fairlady Z Roadster, Fairlady Z 40th Anniversary (2009–2013)
+Fairlady Z Roadster

 Sales of the Japanese model of the 370Z Roadster began on October 15, 2009.

+Fairlady Z 40th Anniversary (2009–2013)

 The Fairlady Z 40th Anniversary is a limited version of the Fairlady Z coupe Version ST for the Japanese market.
 It was built to commemorate the 40th anniversary of the original Fairlady Z. It includes: